Omar-GIT-Portfollio/Spatial-Data-Projects/README.md

 - Analysis of variance (ANOVA)
 - Spatial autocorrelation using GeoDa

-Each PDF documents the analysis workflow, results, and interpretation.
+Each PDF documents the analysis, results, and interpretation.

 ---